Song requests, music through your Twitch chat bot

 By activating the «Only accept requests while the song player is active (playing)»

-Accepting song requests only when the stream is online
+Accepting Song Requests only when the stream is online

 By activating the «Only accept requests while the stream is online»